Overview of Indiana Taxes

 The initial assessed value, which should be equal to your home’s market value, is called the gross assessed value.
 Once it has been determined, deductions are applied.

 The most common deduction is the Homestead Standard Deduction, which is equal to 60% of the gross assessed value up to a maximum of $45,000.
-It is available for owner-occupied primary residences.
-The Supplemental Homestead Deduction is also for owner-occupied primary residences.
+It is available for owner-occupied principal residences.
+The Supplemental Homestead Deduction is also for owner-occupied principal residences.
 This is equal to 35% of assessed value (after the Homestead Standard Deduction has been applied) up to $600,000 and 25% of assessed value over $600,000.

 Indiana Property Tax Rates

-Tax rates in Indiana are recalculated every year by local tax authorities, such as schools, counties, townships and libraries.
+Tax rates in Indiana are recalculated every year by local tax authorities such as schools, counties, townships and libraries.
 The rates are based on the total revenue the tax authority is allowed to collect (the levy) and the total tax base (the total value of net assessed value in the district).

-So, for example, if a school district can collect $1,000,000 in revenue and the tax base is $100,000,000, the tax rate will be 0.01%.
+So, for example, if a school district can collect $1,000,000 in revenue and the tax base is $100,000,000, the tax rate will be .01.
 That’s $1,000,000 / $100,000,000.

 Marion County